wpeverest/everest-forms/readme.txt

 * Fix - Smart tag design issue on tinyMCE.
 * Fix - Spacing between two form on single page.
 * Fix - Prioritize default background color in input field.
+* Fix - Scroll options to top when field setting is triggered.
 * Fix - The result parameter for function `parse_str()` is missing.
 * Fix - Address field styles conflict with bootstrap framework theme.
 * Tweak - Add `span` tag for all fields label.